Breno-Godoi/TaskManagerApp/README.md

 ├── App.js
 ├── package.json
 └── ...

-Key Features:
+## Key Features

-User Authentication: Utilize Firebase Authentication for secure user login and registration.
+User Authentication: Secure user login and registration with Firebase Authentication.

-Task Management: Enable users to add, edit, and delete tasks with features like setting deadlines and priority levels.
+Task Management: Add, edit, and delete tasks with features such as setting deadlines and priority levels.

-Deadline and Priority: Implement functionalities for users to set deadlines and prioritize tasks.
+Deadline and Priority: Set deadlines for tasks and prioritize them based on urgency.

 Data Storage: Utilize Firebase Firestore to securely store and retrieve user-specific task data.

-Security: Enhance security by utilizing Expo SecureStore for the secure storage of sensitive data.
+Security: Enhance security by utilizing Expo SecureStore for the safe storage of sensitive data.

-Steps Completed So Far:

-Project Initialization: Created a new React Native project using Expo.

-Navigation Setup: Configured the navigation structure using React Navigation.

-Screens Creation: Developed screens for Home, AddTask, TaskDetail, SignIn, and SignUp.

-Firebase Integration: Integrated Firebase with the project using firebaseConfig.js.

-Authentication API: Implemented Firebase Authentication for user login and registration.

-Next Steps:

-Refactor Home.js: Based on the provided MainScreen.js, update the Home.js screen for improved functionality.

-Remove or Refactor index.js: Assess the need for the index.js file and refactor or remove it accordingly.

-Review and Adjust File Structure: Ensure the file structure is optimal; make adjustments as necessary.

-Continue Implementation: Progress with the implementation of task management features using Firebase Firestore.

-Error Handling: Address any errors or issues encountered during development for a smooth user experience.
+## To be Implemented
+Priority Levels: Implement a system for users to categorize tasks based on priority levels.

+Task Categories: Allow users to categorize tasks into different groups or categories for better organization.

+Task Completion: Add a completion feature for the tasks aiming to maintain task history.

+## Usage
+Follow these steps to run the project locally:

+Clone the repository.
+Install dependencies with npm install.
+Start the Expo development server with npm start.
+Feel free to explore and contribute to make Task Manager even more effective for users!